Masud99Rana/weather-service-api/readme.md

 Of course, I have achieved most of the goals in this project.
 Let's Cheers. :smile:

 Here, the project is stored for future reference.
-It may also help who want to build or need a Weather Service RESTful API.
+It may also help who wants to build or needs a Weather Service RESTful API.